How can I help you?

 Create a new WinForms Blazor App in Visual Studio

-To create a WinForms Blazor App using Visual Studio, it is essential® to follow the comprehensive steps outlined in the Microsoft Templates documentation.
-Ensuring that you understand each step from the official guide will provide the foundation needed to continue with this documentation.
+To create a WinForms Blazor App using Visual Studio, follow the comprehensive steps in the Microsoft Templates documentation.
+Ensuring and understanding each step in the official guide establishes the foundation required to continue with this documentation.

-To add the Blazor Calendar component to the app, open NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
-Alternatively, use the following Package Manager commands.
+To add the Blazor DataGrid component in the app, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Grid and Syncfusion.Blazor.Themes.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 NOTE

-Open ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.Calendars namespaces.
+Open the ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.Grids namespaces:

 @using Syncfusion.Blazor

-Now, register the Syncfusion® Blazor service in the Form1.cs file of your WinForms Blazor App.
+Register the Syncfusion® Blazor service in the Form1.cs file of the WinForms Blazor App.

 using Syncfusion.Blazor;